AnyChart/docs.anychart.com/Basic_Charts_Types/Line_Chart.md

 This chart type is very common in many fields.
 As a rule, it is used to emphasize trends in data over equal time intervals, such as months, quarters, fiscal years, and so on.

 In the [General Settings](General_Settings) article, you can find an overview of general settings that are available for all chart types in AnyChart, including the Line chart.
-In addition, line charts can be multi-series and [vertical](Vertical_Charts/Overview).
+In addition, this type can be multi-series and [vertical](Vertical_Charts/Overview).

 There are two modifications of the Line chart: [Spline](Spline_Chart) and [Step Line](Step_Line_Chart).